TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-08-13-hidden-gems-of-php-packages-symfony-finder-and-spl-file-info.md

 perex: |
     The series on not-so-well-known packages that might save your ass more than you think continues.
     Today we look on **files as objects**.
-tweet: "New Post on my Blog: Hidden Gems of PHP Packages: Symfony\\Finder and SplFileInfo #symfony #filesystem #php #spl"

 ---